 At St Newlyn East LA we place the children at the centre of our planning.
-This is achieved through observation and frequent, informal assessment.
+This is achieved through detailed observation and assessment.
 This observation and on-going formative assessment is at the heart of effective early years practice.

 We achieve this through: